jcoleman45/6300test/Project1/ProjectPlan.md

 **Exit Criteria**

 - Agreed test cases (integration, system, unit etc...) that test each requirement.
-This will be part of "Test Cases" document.
 - Sample test data preparation and agreement by the QA manager
 - Test completion details
 - Approval of test completion by QA manager